david-legend/python-algorithms/README.md

   * `M` [Balanced Brackets](src/interview_questions/stacks/medium/balanced-brackets) - Write a function that takes in a string made up of brackets ((, [, (, ), ], and }) and other optional characters.
 The function should return a boolean representing whether the string is balanced with regards to brackets.

+  * `M` [Sunset View](src/interview_questions/stacks/medium/sunset-views) - Given an array of buildings and a direction that all of the buildings face, return an array of the indices of the buildings that can see the sunset.

 ### Interview Questions By Company

 Here is a list of popular interview questions given asked by Big Companies